-Tiger Barbs are one of the most popular and sought after aquarium fish in the world today.
-Through selective breeding, Tiger Barb species now come in a variety of colors.
+Tiger Barb fish are one of the most popular and sought after aquarium fish in the world today.
+Through selective breeding, Tiger Barb fish species now come in a variety of colors.
 Tiger Barbs have even been successfully modified to become Glofish.
 Glofish emit a fluorescent glow even under normal or UV lights.

 Most Tiger Barbs are good eaters and readily accept most commercial dry flake foods or freeze-dried foods; which is another attribute to consider when deciding whether or not you would want a Tiger Barb for your aquarium.

 Tiger Barbs provide a lot of movement and color to any aquarium, which is why it is no wonder they have become so popular among beginner and expert aquarist alike.

 |Common Varieties||Green tiger barb, Tiger Barb, Longfin Tiger Bard, Albino|